 - One year ShopRunner membership

 - Fully refundable within 30 days from date of purchase and no hotel and/or car booking

 - Fully transferable

 Club1 Hotels is categorized as a travel merchant by most credit card companies, which means it is eligible for credit card category bonuses and the Sapphire Reserve travel credit.
 Would I pay $695 for a premium membership?
 No, but their basic membership is well worth the money considering how much you can save on even a single booking.

 I want to point out that Club1 Hotels did not sponsor this post or pay for my stay at the Nizuc Resort.
-I don’t even think I get the $4 sign-up credit anymore now that the promotion is over, but you’re welcome to try and sign up for a free membership using my link.
+I don’t even think I get the $4 sign-up credit anymore now that the promotion is over, but you’re welcome to try and sign-up for a free membership.
 The landing page, at least, still appears to be valid.

 Have you had a chance to use your Club1 Hotels membership to save on hotel bookings?
 I’d love your feedback in the comment section.